sarmad9987/Sales_Insights_Mysql_PowerBI/README.md

 ## Overview
 The company head office is based in Delhi  with multiple offices across India.

-•	The database contains 5 tables: customers, date, markets, products, and transactions.
+•	The database contains 5 tables: customers, date, markets, products, and transactions.\n
 •	There are 17 markets, 279 products, and 38 customers.
 •	The observation period is from january 2018 to june 2020.
 •	The total revenue in 2020 was $ 142,23 Mi, 42% less than 2019, which was $ 336,45 Mi.